 As well as that, the space will seem smaller than it is and it may even feel claustrophobic.
 Clutter will also subliminally suggest to viewers that your property doesn’t have sufficient storage.

 Decluttering needs to include furniture too.
-If there is too many items for the space, making circulation around a room confined, then you need to edit.
+If there are too many items for the space, making circulation around a room confined, then you need to edit.

 As well as improving the visual presentation of your home, decluttering is renowned for having an emotional impact.
 When we physically let go of superfluous things in our homes, we can let go of emotional connections we associate with these things.
 What can feel like a laborious and difficult process as we start out, can have a magically alchemical effect on our energy if we fully commit to it.